 Kinosaki is full of quaint old fashioned buildings

-Take the cable car up to the top of Mount Daishi.
+Take the Kinosaki Onsen Ropeway up to the top of Mount Daishi.
 Halfway up there is a temple called Onsen-ji, which literally means Hot Spring Temple!
 At the very top there is an observatory with fantastic views over Kinosaki, the surrounding mountains, and the Japan Sea beyond.
+The ride to the summit takes about 7 minutes.
+The ropeway normally runs from 9:10 to 17:10 at 20-minute intervals, but weather and maintenance can affect services, and it is closed on the second and fourth Thursday of each month unless that day is a public holiday.
+An adult round trip to the summit is 1,200 yen, and an adult round trip to Onsen-ji Station is 750 yen.

 Bathe at an Onsen